gamemaster123356/GM-Router/README.md

 ## 🌟 Features
 - **Routing**: The router allows you to define routes by specifying the HTTP method(s), URI pattern, and the handler function or controller to be executed when a match is found.

+- **Dynamic Route Parameters with Regex Support:** The GMRouter class allows for the definition of dynamic route parameters with regex support.
+This feature enhances routing by enabling custom constraints on parameter values within URI patterns.

+- **Route Groups**: The router supports route grouping, allowing you to apply common middleware or prefix to a group of routes.

+- **Named Routes**: You can assign names to routes, making it easier to generate URLs for specific routes.

 - **Middleware**: You can attach middleware functions to routes or route groups.
 Middleware functions are executed before the route handler and can perform tasks such as authentication, authorization, input validation, etc.

-- **Route Groups**: The router supports route grouping, allowing you to apply common middleware or prefix to a group of routes.

-- **Named Routes**: You can assign names to routes, making it easier to generate URLs for specific routes.

 - **Redirects**: The router provides a method to define route redirects, which redirect requests from one URI to another.